 General Wood Shop Layout

-It doesn’t matter where you decide to set up your small woodwork shop, there are a few key tips in terms of layout.
-Here are a few pieces of advice to help you get started.
+Whether you’re setting up your small woodwork shop in your garage or in a rental space, there are a few key tips you need to remember in terms of layout.
+Here’s our advice to help you get started.

 Don't Disrupt the Flow

-From the first cutting of the shape all the way to polishing with a finish, you want your wood’s journey to be uninterrupted.
-Don’t place the first tool you need in the center of your woodwork workshop and the last tool you need right at the door.
-Create a flow where you can move from one machine to another smoothly.
+Think of it like this: the journey of the wood from shaping to polishing should be a smooth path.
+As such, you don’t want to place the first tool you need at the center of your workshop and the last tool right at the door.
+You should create a flow where you can move from one machine to another without hassle.

-Larger power tools such as big power saws should be placed in succession in the order you need them.
-But how about smaller hand tools and power tools?
-Well, you need a specific place to store them.
-Hopefully, it can be somewhere near your workbench so you can reach for them easily.
-It’s worth mentioning that a workbench isn’t always a bench, it can be a small table or whatever you see fit.
+Well, you need a specific area to store them.
+Ideally, it should be somewhere near your workbench so they’re always within reach.
+Remember that a workbench isn’t always a bench, though.
+It can be a small table or whatever you see fit.

-We always make sure there is good lighting in woodworking shops.
-If you’re going to work into the night, make sure there is ample lighting installed in the form of overhead lights and lamps to light the way.
-You don’t want to accidentally make a cut where one isn’t needed.
-That’s the perfect way to restart a project – which is what you don’t want.
+It’s crucial for woodworking shops to have good lighting.
+If you’re going to work through the night, a well-illuminated area would prevent you from accidentally making a cut where one isn’t needed.
+That’s just the perfect way to restart a project – which is something you obviously don’t want.

-Also, some pieces of wood can be very heavy, it would really be an ordeal to have to drag it around your woodworking shop.
-Although if you followed our tips for placement of all the tools, you wouldn’t have to lug it too far.
+Some pieces of wood can be very heavy as well, so it would be an ordeal to have to drag it around your woodworking shop.
+However, if you follow our tips for placement of all the tools, you wouldn’t have to lug it too far.

 Have a Middle Ground

-- By a middle ground, we actually mean a table or island in the middle of all things.
-It’s also called an assembly table where it holds all the parts you need such as pieces of lumber, a saw, a hand tool or two and some power tools.
-Your screws and nuts can go on here too!
-Not everything can fit into your work belt and having a place where you can plunk things down whenever you need to that is the same distance to every machine will help.
+By a middle ground, we actually mean a table or an island in the middle of everything.
+This is also called an assembly table, and it holds all the parts you need such as pieces of lumber, a saw, a hand tool or two, and some power tools.
+Your screws and nuts can go on here for easy access as well.

 End at the Window